 What do you do if you had two fabulous places that you could retire too?
-One that has glorious weather and an amazing ocean; the other steeped in rich traditions and not-so-quiet spirits.
-One where your grown children live; the other where your family history lays.
+One that has glorious weather and an amazing ocean.
+The other steeped in rich traditions and not-so-quiet spirits.
+One where your grown children live.
+The other where your family history lays.
 This begs the question: How will you decide where to live in retirement?

 Kimberly, a 60-year old divorced woman with two grown children and an enthusiastic pre-teen grandson, grew up in New Orleans.
-She has extensive family there, a deep history, and the fondest memories of her mother who recently passed away at 94.
+She has extensive family there and a deep history.
+Plus, the fondest memories of her mother who recently passed away at 94.
 She treasures the stories of the ghosts who have visited the family from time to time.

 When I met her recently, she told me how excited she is to be retiring this year.
-Even though she’s only 60, she’s been with the same company for 25 years, she’ll receive a pension and Social Security, her house is paid off, and she’s tired of the daily grind.
+Even though she’s only 60, she’s been with the same company for 25 years.
+She’ll receive a pension and Social Security.
+Fortunately, thanks to a lot of discipline, her house is paid off.
+And frankly, she’s tired of the daily grind.

 With that observation on the table, I couldn’t help but ask how she was thinking about her later retirement years having only sons.
 She said she has been thinking about that and is trying to figure it all out.
-She hopes she will age well like her mother, who lived completely independently until five months before she died.
+She hopes she will age well like her mother, who lived completely independently.
+Up until five months before she died.

 In the end, Kimberly folded her hands and said, “Really, how can I go wrong?
-I’ll either have a fabulous retirement in the paradise of California or a fabulous retirement back home in the sparkle of New Orleans.”
+I’ll either have a fabulous retirement in the paradise of California, Or a fabulous retirement back home in the sparkle of New Orleans.”
 She’s right.
 With two wonderful options and lots of years ahead of her, she really can’t go wrong.
 Happy retirement, Kimberly!

 “New Orleans may be internationally known for street parties and blaring brass bands.
 But a new study says the city has plenty to offer those looking to wind down in their retirement years.”
 Read more…